Dean85e/portfolio_project1/README.md

 * Learn information about the clubs offerings an times.
 * Be able to connect with the club on social media.

+### Fonts & colors

+ * The fonts used in this site are "Oswald" & "Lato" with a fall back option of "Sans-serif".

+  * The two main colors for this website are :

+  * HEX color #E68839, Color name: California.

+  * HEX color #040147, Color name: Midnight Blue.

  ## Features